CkCreative/hasura_gotrue/README.md

 # Hasura + GoTrue = ❤️

-This is a slightly modified version of gotrue that includes Hasura.
-Including `docker-compose.yaml` file to deploy it together with gotrue.
+This is a slightly extended version of Netlify's GoTrue.
+It includes a `docker-compose.yaml` file to deploy it together with Hasura.
+This set up uses two databases, PostgreSQL for Hasura and MariaDB for GoTrue.
+Have fun!

 ## Background